oh2mp/the_lux/README.md

 the configuring portal.
 Then upload the code and you're ready to go.

 ## The portal

+The portal is a quite basic HTML+CSS+Javascript jumble.

 All settings like mode of behavior can be controlled via WiFi.
 Just connect to WiFi AP __THE LUX__ and take your browser to `http://192.168.4.1`